KR3MIT/MED3-VR-Project/README.md

 installation tutorial in report (not attached so gg ig)

 Hardware required to play:
-- Meta Quest 2 or 3 in developer mode
+- Meta Quest 2 or 3 in developer mode and handtracking enabled
 - PC and sidequest

 ## Developers;